RikiSot/smart-battery-manager/README.md

 This repo contains the code I made for my master's thesis.
 The purpose of this project is control the batteries charge cycle of a house in a smart way in order to save energy and reduce the needed capacity of the batteries.

+Using big data and deep learning tools, it is possible to forecast electric consumption and compare the result to the power output from a solar panel array.
+The comparision will determine the behaviour of the charging profile of the batteries.

 The whole project can be reached at www.sampletext.com

-## Status

-Here goes all the budgets

 ## What's included

 This is the folder structure.
 All source code is under src folder.
+There's a test script that can be used to verify the functionality.
+Results are stored in csv format at /Data/charge_battery_data.csv.

+Data analysis and model building are under /JupyterNotebooks.

 ```text
 TFM-git/